google/bms-toolkit/docs/user-guide.md

 `ORA_DATA_MOUNTS` environment variable.
 The file path can be relative or fully qualified.
 The file name defaults to `data_mounts_config.json`.

+If different configuration for file systems needs to be defined it can be managed with environment variables specific for a server - `ORA_DATA_MOUNTS_<server name>` (if server has `-` symbols in a name all of them should be replaced with `_` in the variable).

 The following example shows a properly formatted JSON data mount configuration
 file: